 The financial position of a company is of interest to the owners, shareholders, investors and lenders.
 The precise financial position of a company is seen in the financial accounting reports.
 These reports tell the business owner or stakeholder exactly how much is invested in the business, its assets and liabilities, profit and loss and cash flows.
 It also facilitates accurate reporting of the financial information about a company to the government, tax and other regulatory authorities.

 Many small businesses fail due to the mismanagement of cash.
 When you are involved in the daily operations of your business, it may be easy to lose sight of the bigger picture.
 Studying the financial accounting reports will tell you exactly how much liquidity you have.
 It will also tell you about how much money is owed to you and how much you owe to others.
 Using this information to manage your commitments reduces the risk of bankruptcy or financial crisis.

 A company that approaches lenders or investors will have to present accurate financial records and projections.
 Lenders use this information to study the health of the business and decide if it is worth the risk of lending money.
 Investors can also determine if it is worth investing and also evaluate how well their investment is performing.
 A company communicates its financial health and builds credibility by presenting accurate and reliable financial accounting reports.

 One of the deciding factors between a successful and a failed business venture is proper financial management.
 Many small businesses fail, especially in the first year on account of poor financial management.
 When you are a small business owner, you have limited resources and money to work with.
 Financial accounting helps you for many reasons such as:

-You will find accounting important for a small business owner for many reasons:
+You will find accounting software important for a small and medium business owner for the following reasons:

 Monthly comparative Profit and loss account in TallyPrime